-Amosite and crocidolite asbestos are considered to be the most dangerous types of asbestos.
-The fibers in these 2 types are fine, sharp, and brittle and become airborne when disturbed.
-Crocidolite is the more dangerous of the 2, but fortunately, it wasn’t used as often.
+Amosite and crocidolite asbestos are considered to be more dangerous than the other types of asbestos.
+The fibers in these types are fine, sharp, and brittle.
+Thus, they easily become airborne when disturbed.
+Crocidolite is the most dangerous, but fortunately, it was not used often.

 Illness and Asbestos

-If you or someone you love has been exposed to asbestos, there is an increased risk of getting terminally ill later in life.
-When asbestos fibers enter the body, they make their way to major organs like the lungs, heart and chest cavity.
+If you or someone you love has been exposed to asbestos, there is an increased risk of terminal illness later in life.
+When asbestos fibers enter the body, they make their way to major organs like the lungs, heart, and chest cavity.

-Since asbestos fibers cannot be broken down, they slowly irritate the affected areas.
-Long-term irritation leads to scarring, fluid buildup, and the development of cancerous tumors.
+Since asbestos fibers cannot be broken down, they irritate the affected areas for decades.
+Long-term irritation leads to scarring, fluid buildup, and the development of cancer in some cases.